 You should ensure that your recruitment process is as inclusive as possible.
-The NHS People Plan outlines that by October 2020, employers, in partnership with staff representatives, should overhaul recruitment and promotion practices to ensure the workforce reflects the diversity of communities, and regional and national labour markets.
+The NHS People Plan outlines that employers, in partnership with staff representatives, should overhaul recruitment and promotion practices to ensure the workforce reflects the diversity of communities, and regional and national labour markets.